ananayaarya258-prog/-Windows-Registry-Forensics-Analysis/README.md

 Why It Matters in Investigation:
 These keys identify programs that automatically execute at user logon.
 They are critical for detecting persistence mechanisms commonly used by malware and unauthorized software.

-🔍 Artifact 6: Services Configuration

-Registry Path:

-SYSTEM\CurrentControlSet\Services

-Data Visible:

-Service names

-Start value

-Why It Matters in Investigation:
-If the Start value is set to 0x02, the service starts automatically at boot.
-This is significant for identifying malicious or suspicious services configured for persistence.

 🔍 Artifact 7: User Accounts (SAM Hive)

 Registry Path:

 SAM\Domains\Account\Users

 ![UserAssist Evidence](Users_Information.png)